open-organization/open-perspectives/opening-up-to-leadership-talent/opening-up-to-leadership-talent.md

 So what will you choose?
 Will you continue to lead with your head alone?
 Or will you open up? ◕

+#### Example: The emotionally sensitive leader

+I once found myself talking with a female member of a management team in whom I recognized tremendous leadership talent.
+She shared with me her frustration at a lack of recognition, respect, and vulnerability from her male colleagues—and seemingly no support from her director.
+She felt unsafe in the situation and undervalued enough that she was considering leaving.
+I recognized that her colleagues were thinking with—and assessing her performance based on—purely"head-driven" and ego-based behaviors, disregarding the way someone with clear leadership potential approaches serious issues with gut feelings, emotions, and intuitions.
+I was doubly dismayed to see this young leader appearing to blame herself for this frustrating situation, as if it were a consequences of her own inadequacies in some way.
+In fact, she outperformed in growth and result figures!
+The more we chatted, the more I tried to remind her that others in her organization appeared  to be the ones who had growing to do.
+She agreed to initiate a conversation about openness and inclusivity with both the director and the management team members to attempt to open things up.

+*Have you seen a similar case in your own practice?*

+*Thinking openly: How might you help the team embrace this talent?*

 ## Optimal flow: Building open organizations where leaders can emerge

 To create innovative and engaged organizations, you'll need to set the conditions for open leaders to thrive.
 This checklist can help.